Skip to main content

 The Key Variable

 The first variable selected from the variable pane will be the key variable.
-The key variable serves two functions:
+The key variable serves 2 functions:

-1. If more than two variables are selected (as described above), each non-key variable will be related to the one key variable (e.g., if you select ten variables, the one key variable will be related to each of the other nine, resulting in nine separate relate cards).
+1. If more than 2 variables are selected (as described above), each non-key variable will be related to the 1 key variable (e.g., if you select ten variables, the 1 key variable will be related to each of the other 9, resulting in 9 separate relate cards).

 2. The key variable is the “output” variable by default.
 For example, if you select “Age” and “Location,” it’s possible that “Age” (input) impacts “Location” (output), but it wouldn’t make sense for “Location” to impact “Age”; in this case you’d put the key by “Location.”
 (In many analyses this distinction doesn’t matter, but the input and output variables can always be swapped after creating the card.)
 If you want to make the key variable the input variable instead of the output variable, select the small arrows on the right side of the Relate button.